xiaoluo-whu/xiaoluo-whu.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I'm a Ph.D. applicant applying for CS or ECE Ph.D. programs in 2021 Fall.
-My research interests lie in software engineering, computer vision and distributed systems.
+My research interests lie in distributed systems, computer vision, and applied machine learning.
 I obtained both my Bachelor's in Electrical Engineering and Master's degree in Signal Processing from <a href="https://en.whu.edu.cn/" target="_blank">Wuhan University</a> in 2012 and 2015 respectively.
 I have four years' working experiences as a software engineer.